mtiller/ModelicaBook/text/source/behavior/discrete/decay.rst

    :language: modelica
    :lines: 2-

-If we attempt to simulate this model for 5 seconds, we fine that the simulation terminates after about 2 seconds with the following trajectory:
+If we attempt to simulate this model for 5 seconds, we find that the simulation terminates after about 2 seconds with the following trajectory:

 .. plot:: ../plots/Decay1.py